-When duplicating a food item in a Meal Plan or Food Log, the duplicate item went to same tab rather than in the All Foods tab - fixed.
+When duplicating a food item in meal plan or food log, duplicate item went to same tab rather than in the All Foods tab - fixed.

 Meal Plan information specific to a plan did not always change properly in reports and meal plan copy - fixed.

-NB8 supports new features to assist diabetics better manage their health care needs.
+NB8 supports new features to assist a person with diabetes better manage their health care needs.
 These features include better tracking and graphing functions for parameters related to diabetes.